WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 > Even imports with a comma will be treated separately.

-## jupyter note!
+## Jupyter note!
 _Both work the same, use what your comfortable with_

-I only really mention ipython here, but the same all applies to jupyter as well.
+I only really mention ipython here, but the same all applies to Jupyter as well.
 I just really like ipython itself, c'mon its right there in the terminal integrating with the rest of your terminal experience so well.

-## ipython setup
+## Ipython setup
 _Automatically import python libraries in ipython with pyflyby_

-The recommended way to setup `flybypy` from the docs is to run the following magic command.
-This works well, but I wan even less typing, I want pyflyby automatically installed and importing things without me even thinking about it.
+The recommended way to set uppyflybyfrom the docs is to run the following magic command.
+This works well, but I want even less typing, I want pyflyby automatically installed and importing things without me even thinking about it.